Lee Holmes (footballer, born 1955)

-Lee John Holmes (born 28 September 1955) is an English retired football forward who played in the Football League for Brentford.
-He later played in the highest levels of non-league football for Enfield, Wealdstone and Dagenham.
+Lee John Holmes (born 28 September 1955) is an English retired footballer who played as forward in the Football League for Brentford.
+He later played in the highest levels of non-League football for Enfield, Wealdstone and Dagenham.

 Career

 Early years

 A forward, Holmes began his career in the academy at First Division club West Ham United.
-He was released without making a senior appearance and dropped into non-league football to sign for Athenian League club Haringey Borough, with whom he remained until August 1979.
+He was released without making a senior appearance and dropped into non-League football to sign for Athenian League club Haringey Borough, with whom he remained until August 1979.

 Brentford

-Holmes got his chance in league football when he signed for Third Division club Brentford on a part-time contract in August 1979.
+Holmes got his chance in League football when he signed for Third Division club Brentford on a part-time contract in August 1979.
 He scored on his debut in a League Cup first round defeat to Southend United and went on to score seven goals in 30 appearances during the 1979–80 season.
-His value to the team was such that manager Bill Dodgin offered Holmes a full-time contract, which he declined and he departed Griffin Park.
+Holmes' value to the team was such that manager Bill Dodgin offered him a full-time contract, which he declined and he departed Griffin Park.

-Enfield Town
+Enfield

-Holmes dropped back into non-league football to sign for Isthmian League Premier Division club Enfield in 1980 for a £5,000 fee.
+Holmes dropped back into non-League football to sign for Isthmian League Premier Division club Enfield in 1980 for a £5,000 fee.
 He helped the Es to a second-place finish and promotion to the Alliance Premier League at the end of the 1980–81 season.
-He had a successful time on the top rung of non-league football with Enfield, winning the 1981–82 FA Trophy and the 1982–83 Alliance Premier League championship.
+Holmes had a successful time on the top rung of non-League football with Enfield, winning the 1981–82 FA Trophy and the 1982–83 Alliance Premier League championship.
 He made 100 Alliance Premier League appearances and scored 19 goals for Enfield, before departing at the end of the 1983–84 season.